 Everyone really enjoyed this simple marinated roasted beet salad with goat cheese and mint, so it's getting added to my "Make Again" file.

-According to my calculations each serving has 141 calories and 4* WW Points Plus.
+According to my calculations each serving has about 141 calories.

 - 1 pound beets, scrubbed

 - 1 garlic clove